DalminPai/DY_study/EventSelection/correction.md

 ## Top pt reweighting
 It can be applied to ttbar(MC) in both channels.<br>
-The weight can be calculated using momentum of top quark, which can be called from ntuple.
+The weight can be calculated using momentum of top quark, which can be called from ntuple.<br>

-WARN: From early 2018, Dalmin has not used this correction, because an additional study for bias and uncertainty is needed.<br>
+	WARN: From early 2018, Dalmin has not used this correction, because an additional study for bias and uncertainty is needed.

-* Examples in macro
+* How to use in macro

 	https://github.com/DalminPai/DY_study/blob/v20190221/EventSelection/MACRO/MuMu/MuMu_for_validation.C#L193-L194
 	https://github.com/DalminPai/DY_study/blob/v20190221/EventSelection/MACRO/MuMu/MuMu_for_validation.C#L349-L357